Modern Champ – A Healthy Irish Potato Recipe

 - Boil the potatoes in salted water for 20-25 minutes or until tender.

-- While the potatoes are boiling, heat 1 c milk to a simmer.
+- While the potatoes are boiling, Roughly chop all but one of the scallions.
+Heat 1 c milk to a simmer.
 Add the roughly chopped scallions and simmer for 5 minutes.
-Set aside until the potatoes are done.
+Set aside to steep until the potatoes are done.

 - Drain the potatoes and transfer to a large mixing bowl.

-- Strain the scallion milk into the bowl with the potatoes and add the salt.
+- Add the scallion milk and salt to the bowl with the potatoes.
 Mash.
-If needed, add the extra 1/2 c milk for consistency.
+If needed, add the extra 1/2 c milk to get a creamier consistency.

 To serve:

 - Serve hot.
 Divide the mashed potatoes between six dishes.
-Make a hollow in the center of each serving and top with a pat of butter.
+(Or four if you want heartier portions.)
+Make a hollow in the center of each serving, sprinkle with the remaining chopped scallion and place a pat of butter in the hollow.

 Looks like the gremlins are at it again!
 We’ve corrected the typo.
 Thank you.